inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

-This curriculum outline describes competencies to be achieved, the lists of content required to achieve the competencies in the workshop package, and the program structure of the workshop course.
+This curriculum outline describes competencies to be achieved, the lists of content required to achieve the competencies in the workshop package and the program structure of the workshop course.
 The workshop consists of beginner, intermediate and training of trainer levels.
 The beginner workshop is mainly aimed to introduce participants to the concept of realistic disaster scenario development and help them become